-- I. All incoming freshmen and transfer students will be placed into RTI2 tiers based on the following: - A. RTI2 tier standing from previous school OR - B. TVAAS Scores AND/OR - B. All transfer students and freshmen must take the Math and Reading Universal Screeners. (used for Reading and Math tier placement and Tier I grouping) - C. Students scoring at or below the 25th percentile will be placed into Tier II. - D. Students scoring at or below the 10th percentile will be placed into Tier III. - II.
-RTI2 teams made up of teachers, administrators, and counselors will meet every 4.5 weeks to review Tier II and Tier III students' RTI2 data.
-After a minimum of 8-10 data points are collected over 16-20 weeks, the RTI2 team will determine if Tier II students should be moved to Tier I based on the students' sufficient progress.
-After a minimum of 8-10 data points are collected over 16-20 weeks, the RTI2 team will determine if Tier II students should be moved to Tier III and if Tier III students should be referred to special education based on a lack of sufficient progress.
-A student who lacks sufficient progress will be determined by the following: - A. The rate of progress or improvement is less than that of his/her same-age peers or - B. The rate of progress is the same as or greater than that or his/her same-age peers but will not result in reaching the average range of achievement within a reasonable period of time - III.
-Students in Tier II will participate in research-based intervention for 30 minutes per day. - IV.
-Students in Tier III will participate in research-based intervention for 45 minutes per day. - V. Tier II and Tier III classes will be monitored by administrators to ensure interventions are being provided with fidelity.
-At least two direct fidelity checks and one indirect fidelity check will be conducted every semester in Tier II classes.
-At least three direct fidelity checks and two indirect fidelity checks will be conducted every semester in Tier III classes. - VI.
-Students enrolled in Tier II and/or Tier III classes and students with IEPs will complete progress monitoring every two weeks. - VII.
-RTI2 teachers will be responsible for printing the required class and student reports every 4.5 weeks prior to RTI2 team meetings and Progress Reports/Report Cards. - VIII.
-Parents will receive copies of RTI2 reports every 4.5 weeks for students enrolled in Tier II and/or Tier III classes.
+- I. All students will be placed into RTI2 tiers based on the following: - A. Average of Predicted TVASS Percentiles and Universal Screening Test - B. Students scoring at or below the classes 25th percentile will be placed into Tier 2. - C. Students scoring at or below the classes 10th percentile will be placed into Tier 3. - D. Students with IEPs may be placed into Tier 4 - II.
+RTI2 teams made up of teachers, administrators, and counselors will meet every 4.5 weeks to review Tier 2 and Tier 3 students' RTI2 data.
+After a minimum of 8-10 data points are collected over 16-20 weeks, the RTI2 team will determine if students' Tier placement should be changed. - III.
+Students in Tier 2 will participate in research-based intervention for at least 30 minutes per day. - IV.
+Students in Tier 3 will participate in research-based intervention for at least45 minutes per day. - V. Tier 2, Tier 3 classes, and Tier 4 classes will be monitored by administrators to ensure interventions are being provided with fidelity.
+At least two direct fidelity checks and one indirect fidelity check will be conducted every semester in Tier 2 and Tier 4 classes.
+At least three direct fidelity checks and two indirect fidelity checks will be conducted every semester in Tier III intervention classes. - VI.
+Students enrolled in Tier 2, Tier 3, and Tier 4 classes will complete progress monitoring every two weeks. - VII.
+The RTI2 Assistant will be responsible for printing student reports every 4.5 weeks prior to RTI2 team meetings.
+The RTI2 teacher will be responsible for completing the paperwork prior to RTI2 team meetings - VIII.
+Parents will receive copies of RTI2 reports every 4.5 weeks for students enrolled in Tier 2, Tier 3, and Tier 4 classes.
 These reports will be sent home with Progress Reports/Report Cards.
-Parents will also receive a letter at the beginning of the school year to inform them if their child has been placed in any Tier II and/or Tier III classes.
+Parents will also receive a letter at the beginning of the school year to inform them if their child has been placed in any Tier 2, Tier 3, and Tier 4 classes.
 They will also receive a letter if there are any changes in RTI2 tier placements made during the school year.